Title of statistical activity: Regional development

 number of companies that have submitted annual reports and their turnover (from the commercial register of the Centre of Registers and Information Systems);

-main indicators of public libraries (from the National Library of Estonia);
+main indicators of public libraries for general service (from the National Library of Estonia);

 DATA FROM OTHER STATISTICAL ACTIVITIES